chankeypathak/anglerfish/README.md

 `anglerfish.bytes2human(bites: int, to: str, bsize: int=1024)`

-**Description:** Returns a Human Friendly string containing the argument integer bytes expressed as KiloBytes, MegaBytes, GigaBytes (...), uses a Byte Size of 1024 by default.
+**Description:** Returns a Human Friendly string containing the argument integer bytes expressed as KiloBytes, MegaBytes, GigaBytes (...), uses a Byte Size of `1024` by default.
 Its basically a Bytes to KiloBytes, MegaBytes, GigaBytes (...).

 **Arguments:**
 - `bites` is the number of bytes, integer type.
-- `to` is one of 'k', 'm', 'g', 't', 'p', 'e', string type.
+- `to` is one of 'k', 'm', 'g', 't', 'p', 'e', being KiloBytes, MegaBytes, GigaBytes (...), string type.
-- `bsize` is the Byte Size, default to 1024, since tipically is the desired byte size, integer type.
+- `bsize` is the Byte Size, defaults to `1024`, since tipically is the desired byte size, integer type.

 **Keyword Arguments:** None.